The KM3NeT-It infrastructure

 First phase of implementation

 The modular design of KM3NeT as a network of detector building blocks makes it possible to gradually extend the infrastructure to its final capacity.
 During implementation, data taking can already start.
 In the morning of 20th July 2015, the first step of the upgrade of the deep-sea infrastructure of KM3NeT-It was successfully concluded.
 During a sea campaign that started three days earlier the old termination frame at the deep sea end of the 100 km long main cable to shore was replaced by a new one and two junction boxes (for the first two ‘stars’ of detection units) were installed.
-The first phase of the infrastructure of the KM3NeT-It Installation Site will allow for connection of 3 network stars with a total of 24 KM3NeT-string-type detection units and 8 NEMO-tower-type ones.
+After one year of operation, the deep-sea network needed an update.
+This was implemented in 2018.
+The first phase of the infrastructure of the KM3NeT-It Installation Site will allow for connection of 3 network stars with a total of 24 detection units.

-The foreseen next step in the implementation of the KM3NeT-It infrastructure is the extension of the seafloor network for connection of the two detector building blocks of 115 detection units each, that together will form the ARCA telescope for high-energy astronomy as described in the Letter of Intent for KM3NeT 2.0.
+The foreseen next step in the implementation of the KM3NeT-It infrastructure is the extension of the seafloor network for connection of the two detector building blocks of 115 detection units each, that together will form the ARCA telescope for high-energy astronomy.
+For this, the deep-sea infrastructure will be redesigned.
+Currently, the full implementation of ARCA deep-sea infrastructure is partially funded.